Ferrite-FEM/Ferrite.jl/docs/src/index.md

 ## Debugging Information

 There is a debug mode to aid the development of new algorithms in Ferrite, as well as to help tracking down bugs.
-It can be turned on and off via
+It can be turned on via

 ```julia
 using Ferrite